AmpleForthGold/AmpleForthGold/README.md

 ## Project milstones
 Project milestones are maintained on our primary website: [**AmpleForthGold**](https://afgold.org/).

-### 2020/08/25 Initial Token sale, initial liquidity available. (complete!)
-On the above date, AmpleForthGold tokens will be available for purchase.
-Initial liquidity will go live on [*UniSwap*](https://app.uniswap.org/#/swap?outputCurrency=0x8E54954B3Bbc07DbE3349AEBb6EAFf8D91Db5734) on 25th August 2020.
-This will be 10% of the AAU tokens in existence.
-The tokens will not be rebased initially and will be freely available to all.
-Read [**the Gold Paper**](https://raw.githubusercontent.com/AmpleForthGold/AmpleForthGold/master/TheGoldPaper.pdf) for details on the distribution of tokens.

-Exact time shall be 12:12am NZST on 25th August 2020.

-### Initial rebasement. (complete!)
-The initial rebasement has been moved ***forward*** to 2020/09/08.
-This is a ***brutal*** rebasement that should align the AAU price with that of gold.
-A countdown to the rebasement event can be found on our [website here](https://www.afgold.org/rebase-log).

-### 2020/09/15 The Rebasement begins. (complete!)
-Rebasement of the AAU tokens to the price of one ounce of Gold shall begin.
-This shall affect the quantity of token you hold, but does not affect the percentage of the market cap you hold.
-See the original [*Ampleforth Whitepaper*](https://www.ampleforth.org/papers/) for details.

-### 2020/09/15 User controlled rebase events. (complete!)
-Any user can now generate their own rebase events.
-Details and a big golden button can be found [here](https://www.afgold.org/rebase-generator).

-### 2020/10/15 Midas Launches
-Most (90%+) AmpleForthGold tokens will (eventually) be distributed to the holders of AmpleForthGold tokens via Midas.
-Read [**the Gold Paper**](https://raw.githubusercontent.com/AmpleForthGold/AmpleForthGold/master/TheGoldPaper.pdf) for details on Midas and the distribution of tokens.

 ## ERC20 Rebaseing Contract
 This repository is a collection of smart contracts that implement the AmpleForthGold protocol on the Ethereum blockchain.
 ### Mainnet (Ethereum Blockchain)